kso512/featherwing-mini-dashboard/README.md

 ### Software Installation and Configuration

 Clone the repository from GitHub.
 Adjust the variables, especially TXTFILE so it matches the path given to the mounted drive.
-Enable automation with cron using an entry such as this:
+Enable automation with cron using an entry for the version of Python you're running, such as this line for Python 3.8.2:
-> `* * * * * <repository path>/pc_mkgraph.py >/dev/null 2>&1`
+> `* * * * * <repository path>/pc_mkgraph_382.py >/dev/null 2>&1`

 Copy `stm32f405_code.py` to the mounted drive as `code.py` and reset using REPL or the reset button.